Wang Bi: Life and background

 Wang Bi's grandfather Wang Kai (王凯) was a clansman of Wang Can, one of the Seven Scholars of Jian'an, while Wang Kai's wife was a daughter of the warlord Liu Biao.
-After Wang Can's two sons were implicated in Wei Feng's rebellion in 219 and executed, Wang Bi's father Wang Ye was made Wang Can's heir; Wang Ye also inherited Wang Can's library of about 10000 volumes (including books from Cai Yong's collection).
+After Wang Can's two sons were implicated in Wei Feng's rebellion in 219 and executed, Wang Bi's father Wang Ye was made Wang Can's heir; Wang Ye also inherited Wang Can's library of about 10000 volumes (including books from Cai Yong's collection), which he later passed on to his sons Wang Hong (王宏) and Hong's younger brother Wang Bi.
 Wang Bi served as a minor bureaucrat in the state of Cao Wei during the Three Kingdoms period.
 He died from an epidemic at the age of 23.

 Wang Bi's most important works are commentaries on Laozi's Tao Te Ching and the I Ching.
 The text of the Tao Te Ching that appeared with his commentary was widely considered the best copy of this work until the discovery of the Han-era Mawangdui texts in 1973.
 He was a scholar of Xuanxue.